 Our choice: XJ 3.0 Diesel Luxury

 Some may think the digital dashboard – borrowed from the Range Rover - is a bit gimmicky, but we like the way it moves the rev counter to the centre in Sport mode.
 We also like the central touchscreen control display as well, even if it can be a bit fiddly.

-Simply put, there's no better large luxury car to drive than the Jaguar XJ is light and precise, and it all adds up to create a car that shrinks around you in a way that rivals don’t.
+The steering on the Jaguar XJ is light and precise, and it all adds up to create a car that seems to shrink around you in a way its rivals can't.
 However, the pay-off can be a jittery ride over poor surfaces and the rear visibility is poor because of the tiny rear window.

-As for engines, if you can afford it, the new 335bhp 3.0-litre supercharged V6 is rapid and makes a great noise.
+If you can afford it, the 335bhp 3.0-litre supercharged V6 fitted to the Jaguar XJ is rapid and makes a great noise.

-However, for most UK buyers, the 275bhp 3.0-litre V6 diesel is the pick of the bunch, as it does 0-60mph in 5.9 seconds, 155mph all-out and sounds super smooth.
+However, for most Jaguar XJ buyers in the UK, the 275bhp 3.0-litre V6 diesel is the pick of the bunch.
+It does 0-60mph in 5.9 seconds, and does 155mph all-out while sounding super smooth.
 Together with hushed road noise, it dispenses with long distances with ease.

 Jaguar XJ running costs could come down in the future with the development of a plug-in hybrid for the RAC Future Car Challenge last year.
 Powered by a 2.0-litre turbocharged engine coupled to a 69kW electric motor and a 12.3kWh lithium-ion battery, the hybrid XJ can return 73.5mpg and just 75g/km in CO2 emissions.